jdesamero/Backstab/README.md

 Backstab (Core)
 -----------------

 The main Backstab object provides the namespace for the various Backstab sub-classes.
-I also offers loading/override functionality if you want to use the standard Backbone namespace.
+It also offers loading/override functionality if you want to use the standard Backbone namespace.

 ```javascript